We question whether recent performance will prove sustainable over several quarters.

 reported fiscal 2017 first-quarter results that came in above expectations, but given the competitive headwinds facing the business, we don’t anticipate any change to our near-term outlook, as we question whether recent performance will prove sustainable over several quarters.

-John Brick, CFA, is an equity analyst covering retail defensive stocks.
+John Brick, CFA, is an equity analyst for Morningstar.

 Our long-term forecasts--for 0.7% top-line growth, operating margins of 6.4%, and comparable same-store sales of 0.6% on average over the next 10 years--also remain in place.
 However, we intend to raise our fair value estimate by 5%-10% to account for our expectations for U.S. corporate tax reform beginning in 2018.
 Even after accounting for our revised valuation, we still view the shares as fairly valued.